mcfrith/last-rna/last-long-reads.md

 * `-c` tells it to "mask" lowercase.

-## Optional: Fix read identifiers

-Each read should have a short, unique "name" or "identifier".
-Unfortunately, these identifiers are often ridiculously long, which makes things inefficient and inconvenient.
-Worse, unique identifiers sometimes contain spaces (which are used as field separators in many formats).
-One fix is to replace the identifiers with serial numbers.

-FASTA -> FASTA with serial numbers:

-    awk '/>/ {$0 = ">" ++n} 1' nasty.fa > nice.fa

-FASTQ -> FASTA with serial numbers:

-    awk 'NR % 4 == 2 {print ">" ++n "\n" $0}' myseq.fq > myseq.fa

-Some care is needed: if you do this separately for two datasets, and later combine them, then the serial numbers will not be unique.

 ## Substitution and gap rates

 Next, we can [determine the rates of insertion, deletion, and